Quick Start Guide: Set up Desk.com in 1 Hour

 GroupsAdmin Panel > Team > Groups

 You can organize team members into Groups within Desk.com to classify Agents how you see fit.
 Groups allow you to incorporate workflows that take actions on multiple Agents at once.
 Let's say for example you want your frontline support to handle all "lost password" Cases.
 You will create a Group called "Frontline" and add your frontline support Agents as members.
-You can have a setup where all Cases created and labeled with "lost password" or contain the keywords "lost password" will be designated to the entire frontline support Group.
+Diving deeper into this example, you can have a setup where all Cases created and labeled with "lost password" or contain the keywords "lost password" will be designated to the entire frontline support Group.
 For this setup, we won’t be adding any additional groups because there are already default groups in Desk.com for you.
-Make sure to add your Agents to these groups.

 You can add different channels such as Email, Facebook, and Twitter to Desk.com.
 Once connected, you can track interactions from these Channels as Cases in Desk.com.